-If you’re looking for a satisfying coffee experience, there’s nothing quite like brewing it yourself.
-It’s incredibly satisfying going through the process from start to finish, ending in a perfect cup suiting your exact taste.
+If you are looking for a satisfying coffee experience, there’s nothing quite like brewing it yourself.
+It is incredibly satisfying going through the process from start to finish, ending in a perfect cup suiting your exact taste.

 The first step is sourcing delicious, freshly roasted coffee beans.
 Thankfully, there are quite a few places in New York City that sell high-quality whole beans.
 How do you know which ones are best and where do you find them?
 We’ve put together a list of a few key places in NYC favored by the most experienced coffee drinkers.
 Keep reading to find our six favorites.

-The Roasting Coffee Plant, located on the Lower East Side at 81 Orchard Street, is a top-notch roasting shop committed to providing local New Yorkers with freshly dried coffee beans roasted to perfection.
+The Roasting Plant Coffee, located on the Lower East Side at 81 Orchard Street, is a top-notch roasting shop committed to providing local New Yorkers with freshly dried coffee beans roasted to perfection.

 There are over fifteen different kinds of beans from places like Colombia, Ethiopia, Hawaii, and other exotic locations.
 Most of the beans are grown at high altitudes to ensure deep, rich natural flavors.